AHeinisch/intelligentes-schachbrett/README.md

-### Changing Settings in Code

-to create the TCP Connection with the Server there has to be made some changes to the Const.h.
-The constant Variables have to be modified to ensure creating a Connection with the correct Server.

-- IP Server : IPv4 Adress of the Server
-- Port Server : the Port on which the Server is Running

 ### Connecting the Microcontroller

-Connect the Microcontroller with the Network or Computer with the help of a Ethernet Cable.
-There is no need for a specific Cross-Over cable.
+Connect the microcontroller with the network or computer with the help of an ethernet cable.
+There is no need for a specific crossover cable.

-Should the Microcontroller not have been connected with Wires to the Hardware.
-Connect all Wires According to the Table below.
+Should the microcontroller not have been connected with wires to the hardware, connect all wires according to the table below.

 | Connector / Pin | Wire Connection    |
 | --------------- | ------------------ |